beersbrainfood/beersbrainfood/README.md

 - 👋 Hi, I’m @beersbrainfood, currently based in Berlin, Germany.
-- 👀 I’m interested in NLP and solving problems using deep learning models.
+- 👀 I’m interested in NLP and solving problems using data-driven approaches.
 - 🌱 I’m currently learning PyTorch and Tensorflow.
 - 💞️ I’m looking to collaborate on any data analysis/ml/dl projects!
 - 📫 How to reach me : eunseoyi95@gmail.com